-This online course, formerly known as Funding Your Research: NIH, will give participants an overview of the NIH grant submission process.
+This online course will give participants an overview of the NIH grant submission process.
 The NIH offers a range of different funding mechanisms and this course will cover general principles related to NIH grant writing, but there is a particular focus on the R01 and K series of mentored career development grants.
 Participants will learn from researchers who have successfully applied for NIH funding and from researchers who have served on study sections.
 Course topics include:

 - Developing an NIH-fundable research topic

 - Writing the sections of the R01 or K mentored career development grant

 - Working with grant administrators and collaborators to assemble the grant

 - NIH peer review process

 Though the course covers the entire process of writing and submitting an NIH grant, it also presupposes prior funding application experience.
 Harvard Catalyst also offers a more fundamentals-focused course, Techniques to Writing a Competitive Grant, which provides an overview of the grant writing process for participants who do not have prior experience.